merenlab/merenlab.org/tutorials/infant-gut/index.md

 [![Manual_Binnin_Result_Example.png](images/Manual_Binnin_Result_Example.png)](images/Manual_Binnin_Result_Example.png){:.center-img .width-50}

 Please save your {% include ARTIFACT name="bin" text="bins" %} as a collection.
-You can give your collection any name, but if you all it `default`, anvi'o will treat it differently.
+You can give your collection any name, but if you call it `default`, anvi'o will treat it differently.

 {:.notice}
 In the anvi'o lingo, a 'collection' is something that describes one or more bins, each of which describe one or more contigs.